Vera Baird: Solicitor General for England and Wales: 2007–2010

-Parliamentary Expenses Scandal
+Parliamentary expenses scandal

 Baird was the subject of claims in newspapers at the time of the expenses scandal but, along with those of other MPs, her claims were investigated by Sir Paul Kennedy who found that she had claimed only for payments she was entitled to receive.

 Police and Crime Commissioner

 First term

 Baird was elected to the post of Northumbria Police and Crime Commissioner on 15 November 2012.

 Despite it being Labour Party policy throughout the first years of Baird's tenure to do away with PCCs, Baird, a Labour Party member and former Labour Solicitor General, continued to promote the role.
 In 2016 the Labour Party changed its policy towards PCCs, the party leader describing the role as being "vital in a changing world".

 Baird placed responses to domestic and sexual violence at the core of her PCC role and sought to integrate police work into a multi-agency strategic hub (MASH) where the focus is on the care for the victim.

 In response to a 2014 report from Her Majesty's Inspectorate of Constabulary (HMIC) reviewing the police response to domestic abuse, the Home Secretary, Theresa May, set up a National Oversight Group to drive delivery against the eleven national recommendations given in the HMIC report.
 Baird became a member of the Oversight Group representing Labour PCCs.
 The first update on the National Oversight Group was published in December 2014.

 After considering the circumstances of a rape incident in Newcastle in 2012, Baird promoted the development of new national training requirements for all door staff.
 These new requirements were instituted by the Security Industry Authority (SIA) in November 2013.

 Together with two other North East region PCCs Baird launched the first regional Violence Against Women And Girls Strategy (VAWG) in November 2013.
 The strategy detailed a 20-point plan to tackle domestic and sexual abuse, trafficking and sex work, forced marriage, "honour crimes", harassment, stalking and female genital mutilation.

 As a part of Northumbria's PCC VAWG strategy in February 2015: